| | | |

 • Preheat the oven to 400°F (200°C) and set out a 12-cup muffin tin, plus a second tin if you have one.

-• Divide the finished dough in half, then roll it out on a lightly floured surface to 3-4mm (â…› inch).
+• Roll the chilled pastry out on a lightly floured surface to 3-4mm (â…› inch).

 • Cut circles of dough slightly larger than your muffin cups in diameter (about 9 cm or 3.5 inches is good).
 Set aside.
 Using a slightly smaller cutter (7 cm or 2 ¾ inches) cut tops for the tarts.
 You can also cut out small shapes (stars, hearts, etc.).